Day 1

 Your journey kicks off with a seamless arrival in the city, whether you choose the efficient AMT Alibus from the airport or a quick taxi ride into the historic core.
 The bus goes every 25 minute, costs 4€ (2024) and ist valid for 90 Minutes.
 It has to be validated in the electronic ticket machine on the bus.
 You can purchase your ticket at the airport or onboard.
 Taxi ordered through Bolt app costs around 25€ until city center.

 City stroll - first stop at University of Catania.
 Not far from the bustling markets and Baroque palaces stands one of Sicily’s greatest intellectual treasures: the University of Catania, Siculorum Gymnasium, founded in 1434 and celebrated as the oldest university in Sicily and one of the oldest in Italy.
+It serves as an important gateway to Sicily for both domestic and international visitors.
+Its blend of historical heritage, entrepreneurial spirit, and vibrant urban life contributes greatly to the region's development and cultural influence.

 Whether you pause to admire the historic façades or simply feel the youthful energy in its cafés and courtyards, the University of Catania is more than a landmark — it’s a testament to the city’s enduring spirit of curiosity and creativity.